-Pack your bags and make sure you have everything ready, so you can blend in as smooth as possible.
-You may not yet know this, but even though Canadian health care system is considered one of the best in the world, there are still some coverage limitations such as a waiting period for newcomers.
+Pack your bags and make sure you have everything ready, so you can transition smoothly into your new home.
+You may not know this yet, but even though the Canadian health care system is considered one of the best in the world, it still has some coverage limitations such as a waiting period for newcomers.

-It is available for New Immigrants and other Visitors to Canada, who are not yet eligible for the Provincial medical plans due to a waiting period in a certain Canadian province or territory.
+It is available for New Immigrants and other Visitors to Canada, who are not yet eligible for Provincial medical plans due to a waiting period in a certain Canadian province or territory.

-Moreover, if you are a New Immigrant to Canada with a private health insurance plan, your side-trips to other countries, with an exception of the country of origin/citizenship, are also covered, if your stay in Canada, while insured, is longer than the duration of a side-trip.
+Moreover, if you are a New Immigrant to Canada with a private health insurance plan, your side-trips to other countries (with the exception of your country of origin/citizenship) are also covered, if your stay in Canada while insured is longer than the duration of a side-trip.

-During this time, you can apply for a private medical emergency coverage provided by our health insurance for New Immigrants to Canada and stay protected from unnecessary financial expenses related to your immediate health care needs.
+During this time, you can apply for private medical emergency coverage provided by our health insurance for New Immigrants to Canada and stay protected from unnecessary financial expenses related to your immediate health care needs.